 Here are my top 3 safety tips on DIY repair safety-

 Never work on any appliance whilst it is still plugged in – but a critical rule is to always make absolutely sure that it is in fact unplugged or disconnected.
 It’s easy to get it wrong especially when plugs disappear behind kitchen units.
-Before touching anything that could electrocute, always double check that the washing machine is disconnected.
+Before touching anything that could electrocute, always double check that the appliance is really dead and disconnected.
 Don’t rely on socket switches.
 Also, don't rely on another person to disconnect the appliance – especially if the plug is inside a cupboard or otherwise out of your sight.

-One of the most important things to watch out for is becoming distracted, or so involved in the battle to fix the washing machine, that you forget it is plugged in (especially if you are constantly having to plug and unplug the machine whilst working on it and testing it.)
+One of the most important things to watch out for is becoming distracted, or so involved in the battle to fix the appliance, that you forget it is plugged in (especially if you are constantly having to plug and unplug the machine whilst working on it and testing it.)

 Don’t try to see if electricity is getting to a particular part by testing on a live appliance.
 See the section below for more details.